 FERPA provides 4 basic rights to a student:

 - To view the information (records) that the institution is maintaining about the student,

 - To seek amendment of those records and, in certain cases append a statement to those record,

 - To consent to disclosure of his/her records,

 - To file a complaint with the FERPA office in Washington, D.C.

 The recent research concluded that the third item, “consent to disclosure of records,” is the provision of FERPA most violated by faculty and administrators.
 Faculty and administrators most commonly violate this right by sharing student information with third parties without the student’s authorization; posting of grades via social security number (considered identification, similar to a name); leaving graded student work in a public place, passing stacks of papers around a room for individuals to sort through (such that others are able to view confidential grades); using listservs to provide students with feedback, and discussing student grades or performance with colleagues possessing “no legitimate need to know”

 What is Directory information?

 It is information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
 Directory Information may be disclosed without the permission of the student.
-Lehigh’s policy defines directory information to include a student's name; home and University address; mailbox number; home and University phone numbers; date and place of birth; name of parent or guardian; name of spouse; major field of college student; class; participation in sports and in officially recognized activities listed by the student; weight and height of members of athletic teams; dates of attendance; degrees and awards received; and the most recently attended educational institution.
+Lehigh’s policy defines directory information to include a student's legal and chosen name; home and University address; mailbox number; home and University phone numbers; date and place of birth; name of parent or guardian; name of spouse; major field of college student; class; participation in sports and in officially recognized activities listed by the student; weight and height of members of athletic teams; dates of attendance; degrees and awards received; and the most recently attended educational institution.

 When do FERPA rights begin?